xleclercq/CodingStandards/Cpp.md

     > A typical example would be when the generation of the default constructor is suppressed because a non-default constructor was
     > declared.

+## Third party code

+25. Third party code shall not be modified to comply with these coding conventions.

+     > If foreign code needs to be copied in the project it should be copied as-is as much as possible.
+For instance if the source
+     > code for a third party library is imported into the project it should not be modified arbitrarily.

+25. Code that interacts with third party code shall follow this coding standard.

+     > Third party code is likely to have its own conventions but this coding standard shall take precedence.